 “The Japanese countryside inspired this dessert.
 Somehow nature in Japan seems to arrange itself in the most beautiful and alluring way.
 Leaves grow and fall with such elegance,” says Thé.
 “I am very proud of this cake.
 I love the Japanese concept of wabi-sabi, which is all about beauty in imperfection.”

-The Japanese black forest cake will be available from August 25 at Black Star Pastry in Newtown.
+The Japanese black forest cake is available at Black Star Pastry in Newtown.

 This article was updated on October 31, 2017.